WE NEED FOSTER HOMES!

 - Update the dog’s bio periodically, including pictures by emailing the info to us.

-- Bring the dog to IDR+’s adopt-a-thons if you are able to.
+- Bring the dog to IDR+’s meet and greets if you/the dog are able to attend.

 - Communicate (usually by email) with approved adopters.